For more information about the Health Care programs click here.

 This applies the skills learned in class/lab in a long term care or skilled nursing facility (nursing home).

-Pre-requisite: Must be previously listed as NA I and license can not exceed 5 years of expiration.
 This course offers a Refresher on Nursing Assistant I materials and skills.
 The student is eligible if NAI is expired or certified in another state and desires certification in NC.
 A photo ID copy is needed and verification of Social Security Card.
 Both photo ID and SS card must match for NACES Testing.
-Tuition Cost $135.
+Prerequisite: Must be previously listed as NA I and license can not exceed 5 years of expiration.
+Tuition Cost: $135.
 NACES Testing: $101.00.

 This course is designed to meet the training requirements for becoming qualified to be a Medication Aide.
 The course will cover the six rights of medication administration for non-licensed personnel.
 Topics will include medication administration via the oral, topical and instillation routes, medical asepsis, hand hygiene, terminology, and legal implications.
 Upon completion, students should be able to take the competency exam and demonstrate skills necessary to qualify for listing on the North Carolina Medication Aide Registry.
+Tuition Cost: $80, Book: approximately $15.